 STAFF (in alphabetical order)

-Dr. Paul Lowe, Academic Advisor, VII Academy.
+Dr. Paul Lowe, Academic Consultant, VII Academy.
 Paul is a Reader in Documentary Photography and the Course Leader of the Masters programme in Photojournalism and Documentary Photography at the London College of Communication, University of the Arts, London, UK.
 Paul is an award-winning photographer whose work is represented by VII.

 Amber Maitland, Manager of Operations, The VII Foundation.
 Amber is a graduate of Georgetown University.
 Her varied career has taken her from Cambodia to Belize working for photography festivals, documentary film and TV productions, and the quarterly journal Dispatches.
 At The VII Foundation, her strengths include managing projects, no matter the size, collaborating with partners and bringing ideas to reality.
 She is also responsible for all technological queries for internal systems and co-manages student affairs for VII Academy.